Sawrz/docker-configs/cryptpad/README.md

 docker-compose -p cryptpad up -d
 ```

 Open your URL and Sign Up.
-Now you have access to your own CrypPad instance.
+Now you have access to your CrypPad instance.

 ## Get Admin Rights